Welcome to Malta

 Departure airport transfer in Gozo on private car.

-Gozo Island, Hagar Qim and fishing village of Marsaxlokk.
+Visit Hagar Qim & fishing village of Marsaxlokk.

 Complimentary travel insurance.